SoftUni-Internal/interactive-content/EN/03-Polymorphism/04-Homework.md

 Drive Truck 0.0
 [/input]
 [output]
-Truck travelled 1 km
+The truck travelled 1 km
-Truck travelled 2.4 km
+The truck travelled 2.4 km
-Truck travelled 3.77 km
+The truck travelled 3.77 km
-Truck travelled 1239 km
+The truck travelled 1239 km
-Truck travelled 999.32 km
+The truck travelled 999.32 km
-Truck travelled 0 km
+The truck travelled 0 km
-Truck travelled 99.33 km
+The truck travelled 99.33 km
-Truck travelled 0 km
+The truck travelled 0 km
 Car: 100.00
 Truck: 94227.96
 [/output]